diegoew/gas_monitor/README.md

     - a micro-USB 5V power to port 1
     - a micro-USB keyboard to port 2
     - a display device via micro-HDMI to micro-HTDMI port
+1. Connect the Raspberry Pi to the Internet
 1. Log into the Raspberry Pi and open a terminal
 1. Execute<br>`git clone https://github.com/diegoew/gas_monitor.git && cd gas_monitor && sudo pip3 install -r requirements.txt`
 1. Edit file `config.py`, at least `DEVICE_ID`, `LAT`, `LON`, `ADC_TYPE`,